 Graduate students wishing to conduct research involving human participants are required to abide by the policies and procedures of the Institutional Review Board (IRB).
-All researchers must submit a NIH Training Certificate along with the completed application.
-The training can be accessed at http://phrp.nihtraining.com.
-Information about the required forms, policies, procedures and deadlines can be obtained at the IRB's website.
+All researchers must submit a training certificate through Alvernia's approved training program along with the completed application.
+Information about the required training, forms, policies, procedures, and deadlines can be obtained at the IRB's website.

 The researcher is required to complete an application which includes an abstract of the proposed research topic in which the following elements must be addressed: Description and Methodology, Risk and Benefit Consideration, Selection of Participants, Privacy and Confidentiality, Monitoring of Data, Conflict of Interest, and Informed Consent.
-Copies of all instruments used, including permission to use the instrument, as well as, validity and reliability data of the instrument must be provided.
+Copies of all instruments used, including permission to use the instrument, as well as validity and reliability data of the instrument must be provided.

 The application is initially submitted to the Office of the Provost.
 The IRB will then notify the researcher and faculty advisor concerning the receipt of the application, the status of the application, and the IRB's decision on the application.
 If an application requires a full IRB review, the process can take up to four months after the IRB has received the completed application.
-The IRB will make a decision: Approved, Not Approved, Pending, or Exempt.
+The IRB will decide: Approved, Not Approved, Pending, or Exempt.

 Research is approved for one year.
 Extensions may be requested.
 Any deviations from the approved research must be approved by the IRB.
-The IRB has the authority to stop any research that violates any IRB policies and procedures.
+The IRB has the authority to stop any research that violates any

+IRB policies and procedures.
 Upon completion of the project, the researcher must submit a Study Completion form indicating the research has been completed.